 At first, the POWs were allowed on deck to relieve themselves.
 But this was changed to buckets tied to ropes that were used to haul the excrement from the hold.
 As they were pulled up, the buckets hit the hold’s walls spilling the waste onto the POWs.
 At 5:00 P.M., steamed rice was sent down in buckets, but most of the POWs were too sick to eat.
 Those who could eat ate as much as they could.
 Water was also sent down in pockets, and it appears that there was simply not enough for all the POWs.

-The POWs arrived in Japan at Moji.
-There, they boarded a train that went through Tokyo on its way north to Sendai.
+The POWs boarded a train that went through Tokyo on its way north to Sendai.
 At the Uguisusawa Station, the POWs disembarked and went to a smaller platform where they boarded a narrow-gauge train for an eight-hour trip to the mine.
 When they left the train, they found themselves in the bitter cold in tropical clothing.
-From the station, they made their way to the camp in knee-high snow.
+From the station, they made their way to Sendai #3 in knee-high snow.
 When they arrived at the camp on January 28, the Japanese camp commander lectured the POWs telling them that they were his enemies.
 It was at this time that they were issued one work uniform that they wore the entire time they were in the camp.
 They were never issued any shoes during the war, but they were also issued two blankets.
 The ranking officer in the camp was an American doctor, so he commanded all the POWs in the camp regardless of nationality.
 After they arrived they were given a few days off to recover before being put to work.

 Beatings were common in the camp, and it was said that the commandant enjoyed watching the POWs beaten.
 The guards were allowed to beat the POWs whenever they wanted and with whatever they wanted to beat them with.
 The Japanese sergeant major in the camp never abused the POWs and was known to give them extra food if he could.
 One guard, Yasushi Takasago, who had never served in the Army repeatedly beat various POWs from March 1, 1945, until August 15, 1945.
 The same was true of Japanese Lance Corporal Zenkichi Koiwa, Sergeant Koichi Ota, and Lieutenant Katsuo Ishizawa who beat various POWs during this time.